cse232msu/cse232msu.github.io/syllabus.md

 ## Communication

-All forms of communication with the course staff should be done through Ed Discussion.
+All forms of communication with the course staff should be done through Ed Discussion, which will be monitored by the course staff during standard working hours (Monday through Friday, 9:00 AM to 5:00 PM).
 All class announcements will be made through Ed Discussion.
 The course instructor reserves the right to modify course policies, scheduling, and assignment specifications, should the necessity arise.

 ### Assignments